ambaradan/nvim-rockydocs/README.md

 environments directly within Neovim, making it easier to work with the "nvim-rockydocs" plugin and other projects that require virtual environments.

+# Getting Started

+The RockyDocs Neovim Plugin is engineered to streamline the process of managing MkDocs-based documentation projects directly within the Neovim editor.
+This plugin empowers contributors to create, serve, and build documentation content efficiently, eliminating the need to switch between the editor and a terminal for common documentation tasks.

+Upon integrating RockyDocs into your workflow, you can easily create a new virtual environment specific to Rocky Linux documentation project using the :PyVenvCreate command.
+Once the virtual environment is established, activate it with :PyVenvActivate, ensuring that all dependencies for MkDocs can be managed effectively within that context.
+RockyDocs offers the command :RockyDocsSetup to initialize your documentation project by cloning template files and preparing the necessary structure.

+The plugin enables to serve the documentation locally with the :RockyDocsServe command.
+This command starts a MkDocs server, providing a live preview of the new pages in a web browser.
+Users can also specify ports if needed while accessing the server at the designated address.

+In addition to serving documentation, RockyDocs allows for building static documentation files through the :RockyDocsBuild command.
+This is especially useful for deploying documentation once it has been finalized.
+Furthermore, users can monitor the status of their MkDocs environment using the :RockyDocsStatus command, which provides information about the active virtual environment, MkDocs installation, and any running servers.

+The RockyDocs Neovim Plugin significantly enhances the documentation workflow for developers, offering powerful tools integrated within the Neovim interface, thus improving the efficiency and ease of managing documentation projects.

 # Creating the Environment

 Creating a Rocky Linux documentation environment is a straightforward process